Building the Future

 - Our new College entrance opened in January 2021.
 The temporary Lodges and Middle Common Room have been removed from St Hilda's site.

 - Our 52 new student bedrooms are now complete and the first student residents moved into them in Michaelmas Term 2020.
 Throughout the summer of 2020, Beard Construction's staff members worked where possible on our site and have followed government guidance when doing so.

 - Our Topping Out ceremony, held in the Kirby Observation Room at the top of the new tower, marked an important milestone in our building project.
 We reached the point that will be the highest accessible level of St Hilda's new building.
 Those who have worked with us to bring the project from concept to reality joined us at the ceremony on 12 November to admire the views from what will be our roof-terrace garden by Autumn 2020.

-- Work on the tower progresses and it reaches its full height in August 2019.
+- Work on the tower reached its full height in August 2019.

 - Views over Oxford's skyline can be seen from the level of our Boundary Building's rooftop garden.

-- Construction of our new tower begins in July 2019.
+- Construction of our new tower began in July 2019.